 American Idol has been on our screens since its debut in 2002.
-Out of the gate, music executive Simon Cowell, choreographer Paula Abdul, and music manager Randy Jackson were the panel of judges, with Ryan Seacrest as their host.
+Out of the gate, music executive Simon Cowell, choreographer Paula Abdul and music manager Randy Jackson were the panel of judges, with Ryan Seacrest as their host.
+(Brian Dunkleman served as co-host for the first season.)
 For seven seasons straight, the three judges held down the fort as some of the best, and some of the worst, talent in America came across their stage.
 For the eighth season, Kara DioGuardi joined the group of judges and stayed for two years.

 By season nine, Abdul saw herself out and Ellen DeGeneres stepped in for one season.
-Soon after, Cowell bowed out, and by the end of season twelve, all three of the original judges had moved on to better things.
+Soon after, Cowell bowed out, and by the end of season twelve, all three of the original judges had moved on.
 The American Idol judges table has seen music industry stars like Steven Tyler, Jennifer Lopez and Nicki Minaj take on the audition process and hand out the golden tickets.
 The show aired for 15 seasons before coming to a bitter-sweet end.

 In 2018, after a two-year hiatus, ABC announced a revival of America's favorite reality competition show.
 Judges Katy Perry, Luke Bryan and Lionel Richie are still holding down the fort today in 2021.

 Let's take a look back at some of the judges from the past and what they are up to today!